SafeCare BC Logo

 Safety huddles are a great way to engage staff in relevant and timely conversations about their workplace health and safety.
 They encourage a continuous and open dialogue about safety in your organization and promote a culture of well-being for staff and the people they care for.

-A safety huddle is a short meeting lead by a huddle leader, usually held at the start of each shift, with a focus on preventing injuries.
-They are informal and provide an opportunity for staff to have discussions, practice skills, brainstorm solutions, or review recent workplace incidents.
-Anyone who’s impacted by the huddle’s topic should be involved, including care, facility, housekeeping, and kitchen staff.
+A safety huddle is a short meeting led by a huddle leader, usually held at the start of each shift, focusing on preventing injuries.
+They are informal and allow staff to discuss, practice skills, brainstorm solutions, or review recent workplace incidents.
+Anyone impacted by the huddle’s topic should be involved, including care, facility, housekeeping, and kitchen staff.

 • Ensures that everyone has a chance to speak and participate